aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLS via Java or Online App" h2="On Premise Java API to export PPT to XLS without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PPT file to XLS can be done quickly and easily with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of APIs that provides developers with the tools they need to create, manipulate, and convert a variety of file formats.
+It includes Aspose.Slides for Java and Aspose.Cells for Java, which can be used to convert a PPT file to XLS.

+The process of converting a PPT file to XLS involves two steps.
+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+This API provides developers with the ability to read, write, and manipulate PowerPoint presentations.
+It also allows developers to export presentations to HTML, which can then be used as the source for the XLS conversion.

+The second step is to convert the HTML to XLS using Aspose.Cells for Java.
+This API provides developers with the ability to read, write, and manipulate spreadsheets.
+It also allows developers to convert HTML to XLS, which can then be used as the output of the conversion process.

-You can convert PPT file to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+By using Aspose.Total for Java, developers can quickly and easily convert a PPT file to XLS.
+The process involves two steps: exporting the PPT file to HTML using Aspose.Slides for Java, and then converting the HTML to XLS using Aspose.Cells for Java.
+With the help of Aspose.Total for Java, developers can easily and quickly convert PPT files to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}